Cerebrum internal capsule

 • Posterior limb

-• Retrolentiform part- lie behind lentiform nucleus
+• Retrolentiform part- lies behind the lentiform nucleus

-Boundary of internal capsule:
+The boundary of internal capsule:

 * Medially- Head of caudate nucleus & thalamus